Conor McGregor And His Search For Greatness

 In retrospect, it is clear now that the crucible of Chad Mendes, the spectacular demolition of Jose Aldo and his ultimate redemption against Nate Diaz only served to reaffirm what Conor McGregor already believed in his bones way ahead of time – that there simply was no other way things could have gone.

-Zaire 1974 In the days before 32-year-old Muhammed Ali spectacularly crumbled a murderous pugilist ten years his junior named George Foreman, both inveterate sportscaster Howard Cosell, and the watching world’s media couldn’t get enough of the word.
+Zaire 1974 In the days before 32-year-old Muhammed Ali spectacularly crumbled a murderous pugilist ten years his junior named George Foreman.
+Both inveterate sportscaster Howard Cosell, and the watching world’s media couldn’t get enough of the word.

 Tokyo 1991 Supposed cannon fodder and 42-1 underdog Buster Douglas chops Mike Tyson into ignominy.
-In the build up, the term again reared its head over and over.
+In the build-up, the term again reared its head over and over.

 Las Vegas 1994 Come full circle to Foreman.
-He is now aged 45 and himself now the grand old man of boxing.
+He has now aged 45 and himself now the grand old man of boxing.
 He kneels in his corner, his hands raised skyward in prayer, having just knocked out the young champion Michael Moorer, recapturing the heavyweight title more than 20 years after his loss to Ali.
 No one in the press gave him that prayer ahead of time.
 Their assessment was brutal and typical.